Antarctica Facts & Regions

-It’s the fifth largest continent and the coldest and driest place on earth; it’s also a land like no other, literally frozen in time.
+It’s the fifth largest continent and the coldest and driest place on earth; it’s also literally frozen in time.
 We’re talking about Antarctica, of course.
-And a cruise to this vast frozen land of breathtaking vistas, penguins, and steel blue water is the ultimate bucket list adventure.
+And a cruise to Antarctica, land of breathtaking vistas, penguins, and steel-blue water is the ultimate adventure.

-Unless you’re part of a scientific research team or a very skilled yachtsman, cruise ship is by far the most popular, and easiest, way to visit Antarctica.
-For instance, Holland America offers voyages to Antarctica as part of their South America cruises.
-These typically leave from Buenos Aires, Argentina, or Santiago, Chile, along a route that includes the Antarctic regions of the Palmer Archipelago, the Danco Coast, and Antarctic Sound.
+Cruise is the most popular, and best way to visit Antarctica.
+Holland America offers voyages to Antarctica as part of their South America cruises.
+Cruises to Antarctica leave from Buenos Aires, Argentina, or Santiago, Chile, along a route that includes the Palmer Archipelago, the Danco Coast, and Antarctic Sound.

 Antarctica is a true continent, in other words, it is a landmass, though only a small fraction of its land can be seen.
 The rest is covered by an expanse of glacial ice formed over eons.

 This region of Antarctica stretches along the western side of the Antarctic Peninsula.
-Cruise ship visitors will pass through the Aguirre Passage, a region popular with Chilean scientific research expeditions.
+Visitors by cruise ship will pass through the Aguirre Passage, a region popular with Chilean scientific research expeditions.
 The Chilean Base General Bernardo O’Higgins Riquelme stationed here is one of the oldest continually operated bases in Antarctica.
 A variety of seal species call this area home as well, including Weddell seals, leopard seals, and Antarctic fur seals.

 Cape Renard and its two Cape Renard Towers, also known as the Una Peaks, lies to the south.
 These rock outcroppings are actually towers of ice–capped basalt over 2,000 feet tall that stand guard over the northern entrance to the Lemaire Channel, a remarkably calm and protected waterway with spectacular scenery.